-The agency's complaints policy outlines the process for managing complaints; discussions with staff indicated that they have a clear understanding of the actions to be taken in the event of a complaint being received.
+The agency's complaints policy (2017) outlines the process for managing complaints; discussions with staff indicated that they have a clear understanding of the actions to be taken in the event of a complaint being received.
 Staff who spoke to the inspector could describe the process for making and dealing with a complaint.
-It was identified from discussion with the registered manager and records viewed that the agency has received two complaints since the previous inspection; these were dealt with effectively by the agency and to the satisfaction of the complainant.
-It was noted that complaints are audited on a monthly basis.
+It was identified from discussion with the registered manager and records viewed that the agency has received a number of complaints since the previous inspection; these were dealt with effectively by the agency and to the satisfaction of the complainants.